mpr1255/handy_command_line_scripts/README.md

 ## Cat files with the filename
 find *.txt -type f -print0 | xargs -0 -I % sh -c 'echo %; cat %'

+## Convert all pdf files in a folder if they're partially done already

 ## Convert all pdf files in a folder to txt
 ```